Elevation

 </div>

 Here is how it looks.
-The level of elevation is often seen in kx-cards using the default skin.
+The level of elevation is often seen in kx-card

 Elevated box